East of England Aggregates Working Party (EEAWP)

-Each year (with the exception of every 4th year when a national survey is undertaken by a consultant on behalf of the Department of Communities and Local Government) an aggregate monitoring survey is undertaken by the Aggregate Working Party Secretariat in co-operation with the mineral planning authorities within the East of England area.
+Each year (with the exception of every 4th year when a national survey is undertaken by a consultant on behalf of the Ministry of Housing, Communities and Local Government) an aggregate monitoring survey is undertaken by the Aggregate Working Party Secretariat in co-operation with the mineral planning authorities within the East of England area.
 This survey is focused on the sales and reserves of primary aggregates (soft sand, sharp sand and gravel, other sands and crushed rock) from quarries within the area but also records sales of sand and gravel and crushed rock from wharves and rail depots and the production of secondary and recycled materials produced at fixed sites.
 The secretariat then produces an Annual Monitoring Report, setting out the collated survey results.
-This document seeks to provide an up-to-date understanding of the permitted reserves of aggregates at both an mineral planning authority and regional level and to demonstrate that the East of England is making sufficient contribution to national needs.
+This document seeks to provide an up-to-date understanding of the permitted reserves of aggregates at both a mineral planning authority and sub-national level and to demonstrate that the East of England is making sufficient contribution to national needs.

 The reports, once approved by the working party, are then submitted to the Ministry of Housing, Communities and Local Government which places them on its website so they are publicly available.
 However, it has become clear recently that there can be some delay in uploading these documents and therefore, in the interests of public availability, we've decided to also publish the reports.

 - 2018 Annual Monitoring Report

 - letter to Ministry of Housing, Community and Local Government from chairman of East of England Aggregates Working Party (PDF 23.2KB)

 - 2014 - 2015 Annual Monitoring Report (PDF 562.7KB)